-OVERLAND PARK, Kan. - Plans to turn a Johnson County building into a museum may get scrapped before they even get started.
+Plans to convert a Johnson County building into a museum may be put on hold.